raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 Note that the TV DAC is powered from the VDAC supply which must be a clean supply of 2.5-2.8V.
 It is recommended users generate this supply from 3V3 using a low noise LDO.

-If the TVDAC output is not used VDAC can be connected to 3V3, but it must be powered even if the TV-out functionality is unused.
+If the TVDAC output is not used, VDAC can be connected to 3V3 but it must be powered even if the TV-out functionality is unused.

 ## Compute Module temperature range

 The operating temperature range of the module is set by the lowest maximum and highest minimum of any of the components.

 The Samsung eMMC and Samsung LPDDR2 are all rated for -25 to +80 degrees Celsius, so the range is -25 to +80.
 BCM2835 and the analogue switch have a greater range; the ceramic capacitors are specified from -25 to +85.

-However, this range is the maximum for the silicon die; therefore, users would have to take into account the heat generated when in use and make sure this does not cause the temperature to exceed 80 degrees Celsius.
+This range is the maximum for the silicon die; users would therefore have to take into account the heat generated when in use and make sure this does not cause the temperature to exceed 80 degrees Celsius.

 **The user is responsible for designing and testing their system so that these limits are not exceeded.**